SupersonicBathroomRug/Sudoku_Project/README.md

 **k-optimization** is implemented here within `ProofStep`.

 #### `graph.py`
-Contains `print_graph`, which prints an ASCII representation of the parts of possible proofs of a `Deduction` showing dependency relations.
+Contains `print_graph`, which prints an ASCII representation of possible proofs in a step, showing dependency relations between `Knowledge`, `Consequence` and `Deduction` instances.

 #### `sudoku.py`
 The most important file in the project, this is the actual main file that should be executed.
 Implements the `Sudoku` class that:
 - contains the interactive solver
 - contains the higher level functions that are used in the solving process, and uses all our other tools
-- makes it possible to run from conole
+- makes it possible to run from console

-## Illustration of graph
+## Example of a graph from `print_graph`
-The `0`s mark inferences that lead to the field being filled. `O`s are `DEductions`, and left of them are `Consequences` that contain possible proofs. (these are denoted by the first letter of the deduction rule that spawned them) These are connected to the inferences that they use through brances going down.
+The `0`s mark inferences that lead to the field being filled. `O`s are `Deduction`s, and down-left of them are `Consequence`s that contain possible proofs.
+(Rhese are denoted by the first letter of the deduction rule that spawned them.)
+These are connected to the inferences that they use through branches going down.
 The `*`s at the bottom represent units of elementary information.
 ```
                                                                                     ┌─┬0
                                                                                     a a